Fineas/Me-CTF/android_challenges/challenges/MobaDEX/README.md

 - Analysis:
   * Now that we know what the application is about, let's take a look at how the application works.
 Looking at the `AndroidManifest.xml` file, we can see that there are multiple Activities declared: `.ProcessMoba`, `.SendMoba`, `.ui.main.ShowMoba`, `.LoginActivity`, `.RegisterActivity`, `.MainActivity`.
 Somthing that is particularly interesting is that only `RegisterActivity`, `LoginActivity`, and `SendMoba` activities are being exported.
 We will keep that in mind.
   * Looking at the `RegisterActivity`, we can see that it takes the input from the input fields (name / email / password) and passes it via a `POST` request to: `http://35.246.216.38:8686/api.php`.
 So the application is using an `API` server to handle the accounts and messages.
   * Now let's take a look at the `SendMoba` Acitvity, after all, the exported activities are some of the easiest entrypoint in the application.
 We can see that the application gets an `intent` and is expecting to contain `moba_user_token`, `moba_friend_token` and `moba_data` extras.
-The data is being sent to `do_send_moba` which uses a custom serialization method to encode the `moba_data` intent and then alongside user's token and friend's token send the data to the server.
+The data is being send to `do_send_moba` which uses a custom serialization method to encode the `moba_data` intent and then alongside user's token and friend's token sends the data to the server.
 But what is a token?
 We can see that there is a class called `Session` which has the following structure:
   ```java
   public class Session {